 Living in an institutional care facility can feel like a loss of independence and ownership for many patients due to them being subjected to a more structured lifestyle regime in the institution.
 For example having to adhere to consistent bath timings and having the same variety of meals repeatedly.
 By relishing control of your own life, you do not get to choose what is good for you, even at your end of life.
 Losing control and individuality of your own life can feel constricting and suffocating.
 And think about it, do the elderly in aged care facilities really feel more support being in a community of others “in the same situation”?
 Or do they feel more negative and pessimistic?

-Which is why palliative home care which provides help in activities of daily living and medical care to your doorstep, can provide a hopeful alternative option for terminally ill patients who wish to be at home at their end of life.
+Which is why palliative home care which provides help in activities of daily living and medical care to your doorstep, can provide a hopeful alternative option for terminally-ill patients who wish to be at home at their end of life.

 In such home palliative care services, caregivers improve the quality of life of patients by meeting their physical, emotional, mental and spiritual needs all in the comforts of their own homes.
-Home care aides and nurses provide a range of home palliative care services focused on relieving patient’s symptoms and pain, to day-to-day activities like feeding and showering.
+Home care aides and nurses provide a range of home palliative care services focused on relieving a patient’s symptoms and pain, to day-to-day activities like feeding and showering.
 They also provide caregiver education for family members and counselling sessions to prepare family members in times of need.

-There are 6 home hospice providers in Singapore, which serve a total of about 5,500 patients, many of whom enjoy free home nursing and home medical visits.
+There are 6 home hospice providers in Singapore, which serve a total of about 5,500 patients, many of whom enjoy free nursing at home and home medical visits.
 However, these periodic visits are limited by time.
 Beyond 3 hours of consultation a week, patients’ families have to find other ways to bear the burden of care.
 Home care platforms can help provide convenient and fast access to healthcare.
-There are many home care platforms in Singapore that can provide you with on-demand home care services at the click of a mouse.
+There are many palliative home care platforms in Singapore that can provide you with on-demand home care services at the click of a mouse.
 With a medical professional within reach and guiding you along your caregiving journey, patients and families can then get the assurance they need.
 Of course, quality of staff and experience with palliative care are factors that make a difference to families’ peace of mind.

-Terminally ill patients often lose their sense of pride and dignity when they fall too sick to be living independently, causing them to have to depend on others for the simplest of task like bathing and eating.
+Terminally-ill patients often lose their sense of pride and dignity when they fall too sick to be living independently, causing them to have to depend on others for the simplest of task like bathing and eating.
 Yet, it is this dignity that patients seek most as they conquer the final lap of their lives.

 As Dr Chong Poh Heng wrote on Channel NewsAsia, “Death is real, but so is hope.
 When one struggles with unrelieved pain from progressive disease, the will to live can only wane.”

 Therefore, home palliative care improves the quality of life for terminally ill patients by giving them the option to lead the rest of their lives at home freely, and with dignity.
-I’m glad, that the advent of home care services really do provide hope and comfort for patients with the wish to be home at their end of lives.
+We’re glad, that the advent of home care services really do provide hope and comfort for patients with the wish to be home at their end of lives.